Possibility Frames and Forcing for Modal Logic: Beginnings of Definability Correspondence Theory

-By the same kind of argument, we can show that if $\psi$ is a first-order correspondent of $\varphi$ over \textit{strong} full possibility frames, then a related formula $\psi'$ is a first-order correspondent of $\varphi$ over all full possibility frames.
+By the same kind of argument, we can show that if $\psi$ is a first-order correspondent of $\varphi$ over \textit{strong} full possibility frames, then a related formula $\psi'$ is a first-order correspondent of $\varphi$ over all full possibility frames (using the relation $R_i^*$ defined by $xR_i^*y$ iff $y\in\mathrm{int}(\mathrm{cl}(\mathord{\Downarrow}R_i(x)))$, which for full frames is $R_i^\tight$ from Proposition~\ref{Representation}).
 Note, however, that none of our arguments show, e.g., that if $\varphi$ has a first-order correspondent over \textit{functional} full possibility frames (\S~\ref{FuncFrames}), then it has a first-order correspondent over all full frames.
 For we cannot always turn a full possibility frame into a modally equivalent functional one simply by modifying the accessibility relations of the frame, let alone in a first-order definable way.
 It is an open question whether more modal formulas have first-order correspondents over functional full possibility frames.

 Let us first consider the direct strategy for establishing correspondence with minimal valuations.
 As an example, we compute a first-order correspondent for $\Box_i q\rightarrow\Box_i\Box_i q$ (again~cf. \citealt[\S~9.4]{Benthem2010}).